jmjos/ratatoskr/README.md

 # Ratatoskr NoC simulator

+Welcome to the project website of ratatoskr, a framework to design NoCs for heterogeneous 3D SoCs.
+It includes:

+- A NoC simulator with support for heterogeneous 3D SoCs.
+In includes a high-level model of the router.
+- A lightweight and efficient implementation of a 3D NoC router.
+- Percise power models for links and routers.
+- Integrated design tools.

-Welcome to the project website of ratatoskr, a framework to design technology-asymmetric interconnect architectures targeting heterogeneous 3D-SoCs.
-It is developed at the University in Magdeburg (Germany).
-Our A-3D-Network-on-Chip simulator is a Network-on-Chip Simulator for asymmetric NoC-architectures.
-It is developed using SystemC, a system description language based on C++.
-The software is under MIT license terms.
+It is developed at the University in Magdeburg, Germany and Bremen, Germany.
+The simulator is using C++14 and SystemCand is under MIT license terms.
 If you use the simulator in your research, we would appreciate the following citation in any publications to which it has contributed:

 ---